-29 L. Strauss, The Key to Bigger Payouts: More Free Cash Flow, Barron's, Oct.
+20 L. Strauss, The Key to Bigger Payouts: More Free Cash Flow, Barron's, Oct.
 8, 2016.

-- 199. As with any debt offering, the effectiveness of the March 2016 Debt Offering was largely dependent upon Exxon's credit rating at the time of the offering.
+- 212. As with any debt offering, the effectiveness of the March 2016 Debt Offering was largely dependent upon Exxon's credit rating at the time of the offering.
 As noted supra, prior to 2016 Exxon had repeatedly boasted about the AAA rating that it held for more than 60 years.
-Among other things, Exxon frequently touted the benefits the Company's AAA rating offered it in terms of debt financing, specifically noting Exxon's "[u]nmatched access to capital on the most attractive terms." - 200.
+Among other things, Exxon frequently touted the benefits the Company's AAA rating offered it in terms of debt financing, specifically noting Exxon's "[u]nmatched access to capital on the most attractive terms." - 213.
 However, based on Exxon's dire financial situation at the start of 2016, as detailed above, the Company knew it was perilously close to losing its coveted AAA rating in advance of the March 2016 Debt Offering.
 Indeed, on February 2, 2016, S&P placed Exxon's long-term corporate credit rating on "CreditWatch" with "negative" implications.
 In addition, on February 25, 2016, Moody's also dropped Exxon's outlook from "stable" to "negative."
 Among other things, Moody's stated: "The negative outlook reflects our expectations of negative free cash flow and weak cash flow based on leverage metrics."
 At the same time, Moody's also expressed concerns over Exxon's "reserve replacement and production profile in the latter part of this decade."
-As such, Defendants knew that any disclosure of negative news concerning the value or profitability of Exxon's reserve assets would place the Company's tenuous AAA rating in jeopardy.
-30 - 201.
+As such, Defendants knew that any disclosure of negative news concerning the value or profitability of Exxon's reserve assets would place the Company's tenuous AAA rating in jeopardy.21 - 214.
 Moreover, Exxon knew that any negative change in its credit rating would have a significantly negative impact on the March 2016 Debt Offering most notably, an appreciable increase in Exxon's financing costs.
 As such, Exxon knew it could not risk disclosing any of the true facts concerning the Company's struggling Canadian Bitumen Operations, its impaired Rocky Mountain dry gas operations or Exxon's failure to properly incorporate a "proxy cost" of carbon into the Company's investment and asset valuation processes.
-See §§IV.E., IV.G., supra; see also ¶247, infra (defining term "Alleged Omitted Information" to include the misrepresented facts described in §§IV.E., IV.G., supra).

-Indeed, the tenuous nature of Exxon's AAA credit rating is demonstrated by the fact, as noted supra, that shortly after the March 2016 Debt Offering, S&P did strip Exxon of its prized AAA rating, downgrading the Company to AA+ on April 26, 2016.
+21 Indeed, the tenuous nature of Exxon's AAA credit rating is demonstrated by the fact, as noted supra, that shortly after the March 2016 Debt Offering, S&P did strip Exxon of its prized AAA rating, downgrading the Company to AA+ on April 26, 2016.

-- 1. Any Disclosure About Exxon's Troubled Reserve Assets and Misleading Investment and Valuation Processes Would Have Put Exxon's AAA Credit Rating in Significant Jeopardy - 202.
+- 1. Any Disclosure About Exxon's Troubled Reserve Assets and Misleading Investment and Valuation Processes Would Have Put Exxon's AAA Credit Rating in Significant Jeopardy - 215.
 It is well established that asset values and their associated ratios play a very significant role in assessing the credit characteristics of a company.
 The 9th edition of Investments, published in 2011 by McGraw-Hill Irwin, describes the importance of financial ratios to ratings agencies when determining a company's credit quality: